openvcloud/docs/docs/Monitoring/Health/Health.md

 ## Monitor the System Health

-The system health is monitored using a collection of JumpScripts, maintained in a private [0-complexity/selfhealing](https://github.com/0-complexity/selfhealing) GitHub repository.
-Check this private repository in order to get a current view on all JumpScripts.
-Below is just a snapshot in time.
+Below is just a snapshot in time of the monitoring jumpscripts.

 Also check the **JumpScript** page in the **Grid Portal** where you can filter on **monitor.health** to see a list of the JumpScripts actually available on your environment: